EU banks in Russia after Navalny: business as usual

 They are operating in ever-riskier times, amid talk of tit-for-tat EU-Russia asset seizures.

-Navalny's death has spurred EU talks on use of the €320bn of frozen Russian assets to help rebuild Ukraine, with Estonian foreign minister Margus Tasakhna, for instance, saying in Brussels on Monday the EU should go ahead before Putin's election on 15 March.
+Navalny's death has spurred EU talks on use of €320bn of frozen Russian assets to help rebuild Ukraine, with Estonian foreign minister Margus Tsahkna, for instance, saying in Brussels on Monday the EU should go ahead before the US election in November.

 Canada, Japan, the UK, and US are also in talks with the EU on seizing Russian assets.